SagitaKDX/FGW-AP/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
+- This project is base on FAP beautifer application.
 - Thanks to the FPT University for providing the Academic Portal
 - Special thanks to all contributors and users for their feedback and support